.

 Stewardship & Finance Ministry

-With gratitude and love,
+With love and gratitude,

---Alan Horne, SueAnn Peck and Linda Mangelsdorf
+Alan Horne, SueAnn Peck and Linda Mangelsdorf

 Welcoming Committee